What is Capital Improvement?

-- With the capital improvement companies are able to retain the asset for a longer period.
+- Companies are able to retain the asset for a longer period.

-- Capital improvement helps in more depreciation claims for the company due to the increased cost of the asset as well as life.
+- It helps in more depreciation claims for the company due to the increased cost of the asset as well as life.

 - It helps the company to save the downtime on assets due to the updation in it.